Sawo-Community/Sawo-Docs/README.md

 ### Editing

-The quickest way to begin is editing directly on GitHub on your fork of the Mattermost docs repo.
+The quickest way to begin is editing directly on GitHub on your fork of the SAWO docs repo.
 Click the **Edit** icon on the top right corner of the page you want to edit in the SAWO documentation.

 If this is the first time you're contributing, follow these steps:
 1. Select **Fork** in the top-right corner of the GitHub page to fork the repository.